Language selection

 The Mackenzie Valley Highway will create a new all-season economic corridor up the Mackenzie Valley, while providing year-round connectivity to three currently isolated communities, and improving access to two additional communities by way of shorter construction periods for winter roads.
 The road will increase affordability and create new opportunities for inter-territorial and inter-provincial trade, economic development, community resupply, emergency response, and resource access.
 It also has the potential to enhance connectivity and reduce travel time between National Defence locations and facilities.

-This project, in conjunction with other major Northern Resilience Projects (such as the Arctic Economic and Security Corridor, Grays Bay Road and Port, and the Taltson Hydro Expansion), will create significant opportunities for economic growth and resource development, improve life in isolated communities, enhance Canada’s sovereignty, and support an expanded military presence in the North.
+This project will create significant opportunities for economic growth and resource development, improve life in isolated communities, enhance Canada’s sovereignty, and support an expanded military presence in the North.

 Quick facts

-• Transportation access: Will create a direct route from Yellowknife to Inuvik, reducing the distance by an estimated 1,200 km and travel time from 38 hours to roughly 23 hours.
+• Transportation access: creates a direct route from Yellowknife to Inuvik, reducing the distance by an estimated 1,200 km and travel time from 38 hours to roughly 23 hours.

-• Tourism: Will generate new tourism potential, creating a scenic loop through the Yukon with the Dempster Highway.
+• Tourism: generate new tourism potential, creating a scenic driving loop through the Northwest Territories and the Yukon in combination with the Dempster Highway.

 Benefits